-Let us now discuss a second and more effective countermeasure: The employment of interactive hashing (IH) as a substep in OT protocols.
+Let us now discuss a second and more effective countermeasure: the employment of interactive hashing (IH) as a substep in OT protocols.
 As we will show, protocols based on IH can achieve better security properties than Protocol 1.
-The idea of using IH in the context of PUFs has been first been suggested by Rührmair in 2010; his OT-protocol was the first published PUF-based two-player protocol [23].
+The idea of using IH in the context of PUFs has been suggested first by Rührmair in [26].
 The following approach is a simplified version of his original scheme.
 We also give (for the first time) a security analysis of the protocol.
 Via the general reduction of BC to OT presented in Protocol 2, our construction for OT can also be used to implement PUF-based BC.

-5.2.1 Interactive Hashing as a Security Primitive Interactive hashing (IH) is a two-player security primitive suggested by [18, 17].
-It has been deployed as a protocol tool in various contexts, including zero-knowledge proofs, bit commitment and oblivious transfer (see references in [17].
-The following easily accessible and application-independent definition of IH has been given in [4]; for more a formal treatment see [27].
+7.1 Interactive hashing as a security primitive

+Interactive hashing (IH) is a two-player security primitive suggested by [19,22].
+It has been deployed as a protocol tool in various contexts, including zero-knowledge proofs, bit commitment and oblivious transfer (see references in [19].
+The following easily accessible and application-independent definition of IH has been given in [5]; for more a formal treatment see [33].

-Definition 4 (Interactive Hashing (IH) [4]).
-Interactive Hashing is a cryptographic primitive between two players, the sender and the receiver.
-It takes as input a string $c \in \{0,1\}^t$ from the sender, and produces as output two t-bit strings, one of which is c and the other $c' \neq c$ .
+Definition 4 (Interactive hashing (IH) [5]) Interactive hashing is a cryptographic primitive between two players, the sender and the receiver.
+It takes as input a string $c \in \{0, 1\}^t$ from the sender, and produces as output two t-bit strings, one of which is c and the other $c' \neq c$.
 The output strings are available to both the sender and the receiver, and satisfy the following properties:

 - 1. The receiver cannot tell which of the two output strings was the original input.
-Let the two output strings be $c_0, c_1$ , labeled according to lexicographic order.
+Let the two output strings be c_0, c_1 , labeled according to lexicographic order.
 Then if both strings were a priori equally likely to have been the sender's input c, then they are a posteriori equally likely as well. - 2.
 When both participants are honest, the input is equally likely to be paired with any of the other strings.
 Let c be the sender's input and let c' be the second output of interactive hashing.
-Then provided that both participants follow the protocol, c' will be uniformly distributed among all $2^t 1$ strings different from c. - 3.
+Then provided that both participants fol-

+- low the protocol, c' will be uniformly distributed among all $2^t 1$ strings different from c. - 3.
 The sender cannot force both outputs to have a rare property.
-Let $\mathcal{G}$ be a subset of $\{0,1\}^t$ representing the sender's "good set".
-Let G be the cardinality of $\mathcal{G}$ and let $T=2^t$ .
-Then if G/T is small, the probability that a dishonest sender will succeed in having both outputs $c_0, c_1$ be in $\mathcal{G}$ is comparably "small".
+Let \(\mathcal{G} \) be a subset of \(\{0, 1\}^t \) representing the sender's "good set".
+Let \(G \) be the cardinality of \(\mathcal{G} \) and let \(T = 2^t \).
+Then if \(G/T \) is small, the probability that a dishonest sender will succeed in having both outputs \(c_0, c_1 \) be in \(\mathcal{G} \) is comparably "small".

-One standard method to implement IH is by virtue of a classical technique by Naor et al. [17].
-To achieve a self-contained treatment, we describe this technique in a variant introduced by Crepeau et al. [4] below.
+One standard method to implement IH is by virtue of a classical technique by Naor et al. [19].
+To achieve a self-contained treatment, we describe this technique in a variant introduced by Crepeau et al. [5] below.
 In the protocol below, let c be a t-bit string that is the input to sender in the interactive hashing.
-All operations take place in the binary field $\mathcal{F}2$ .
+All operations take place in the binary field \mathcal{F}2 .

-Protocol 5: Interactive Hashing [4]
+Protocol 5 Interactive hashing [5]